Prevent the spread of COVID-19

 Be careful taking cough and cold medicines if you’re also taking paracetamol and ibuprofen tablets.
-This is because it’s easy to take more than the recommended dose.
+Do not take more than the recommended dose.

 Some medicines are not suitable for children, babies and pregnant women.
 Check with your pharmacist.

-- your symptoms don't improve after 3 weeks
+- your symptoms do not improve after 3 weeks

 - you're finding it hard to breathe or develop chest pain

 - your temperature is very high or you feel hot and shivery

 - you have a long-term medical condition – for example, diabetes, or a heart, lung, kidney or neurological disease